Constipation and autoimmune: 4 tips to help toilet time

 digestion Jan 05, 2023

-About 14-24% of adults experience constipation and it’s a common complaint with those with hypothyroidism, hashimoto's, rheumatic conditions (RA, JIA, AS, PsA, Lupus, Fibro) and those with an IBD like Crohn’s/Colitis and Celiac.
+About 14-24% of adults experience constipation and it’s a common complaint with those with rheumatic conditions (RA, JIA, AS, PsA, Lupus, Fibro), thyroid issues, people taking pain killers, and those with an IBD like Crohn’s/Colitis and Celiac.

-Many autoimmune clients (young and old alike) come to me complaining of constipation as one of their top digestive symptoms, even if they don’t have an IBD, so I figured I would share the scoop on backed-up poop and some strategies to help unplug the drain.
+Professionally, many autoimmune clients (young and old) have already done this and come to me complaining of constipation as one of their top digestive symptoms because they don't want to rely on stool softeners, laxatives or high doses of magnesium, so I figured I would share the scoop on backed-up poop and offer some simple strategies for smooth moves.

 What is constipation?